-Customer service best practices require a lot more than a smile, although that’s certainly a good start.
-Happy customers lead to repeat business, increased positive reviews (which boosts local SEO), and increased social signals with positive sentiment (which boots overall organic search visibility), and no company can exist without their customers.
+Customer service best practices require much more than a smile, although that’s certainly a good start.
+Happy customers lead to repeat business, increased positive reviews (which boosts local SEO), and increased social signals with positive sentiment (which boosts overall organic search visibility), and no company can exist without its customers.
 Here are five easy ways to ensure your customers feel loved.

 1. Ask the Right Questions

 Every company should ask this question daily: What can be done to make things easier for the customer?
-It might be online live chat support, always making sure customers can quickly reach a live person, or spending a little more time with responsive design.
-When things are easy, customers are happy and that should be the primary goal of every business.
+It might be online live chat support, ensuring customers can quickly reach a live person, or spending more time with your user experience (UX).
+When things are easy, customers are happy, which should be every business’s primary goal.

 2. Personality Management